 The process of how a Bills of Exchange flows between different parties is depicted in the flowchart below:

 (Image Will be Updated Soon)

 Types of Bills of Exchange

 There are mainly two types of Bills of Exchange:

 Bills of Exchange Payable at Sight – They are payable on demand.
 When the Bill is given to the drawee, he or she must pay the amount.

 Bills of Exchange After a Certain Period– This is also called term draft and becomes payable after a certain time period.

 Bills of Exchange in India

-The bills of exchange in India are governed by the Indian negotiable instruments act, 1881.
-It appears in Section 5 of negotiable instrument act.
+The Bills of Exchange in India are governed by the Indian negotiable instruments act, 1881.
+It appears in Section 5 of the negotiable instrument act.
 According to this, the order to pay is not “conditional” and the payable amount is “certain”.
 It also includes future interest and rate of exchange if there is a default in the payment.